frankiecd86/windespair/_posts/2017-09-15-quiet-the-power-of-introverts.md

 ---
 layout: post
-title: Quiet: The Power of Introverts in a World That Can't Stop Talking
+title: Quiet&#58; The Power of Introverts in a World That Can't Stop Talking
 comments: true
 categories: Books
 published: false